BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 Now that you know all about the exporter features, it’s time to use it!

-## Double sided materials
+## Double sided material

-To create a double sided material, there is different methods.
-The ones exported are using two materials and a condition.
+To create a double sided material there are different methods, but the only one exported is using two materials and a condition.

 ![double sided hypershade](/img/exporters/Maya/8_hyperShade_double_sided.jpg)

+When exporting, the geometry of all meshes using a double sided material is duplicated:
+- the number of vertices and faces is doubled
+- faces, normals and tangents are inverted for the duplicated geometry

+This mean that the exporter is automatically creating a back side.
+If you already have a back side, you should directly apply a material to it.

 ## Babylon material attributes